nus-cs2113-AY2324S2/ip/docs/README.md

 ## Features

 Enter a line of text adds the item to the list.
-You should see somethind like the below as the output:
+You should see something like the below as the output:
 ```
 read book
 ____________________________________________________________